x4dr/Fen/endworld/combat.md

 | Low | 10 | 22 | 40 |
 | Base | 12 | 25 | 50 |

-When damage enters a sector that exceeds a threshold without reaching it yet, all systems at or below that threshold trigger their effect.
-Multiple hits accumulate.
-A sector that reaches Destroyed on any system is in danger of total destruction.
+### Applying Stress

+When any stress source adds to a sector, the total is checked against each system's thresholds.
+If the total crosses a threshold, the effect triggers immediately.
+Stress that is removed later (heat dissipates, surge clears) does not revert effects that already triggered.

+For example, a system with Base tech (Damaged at 12) has 8 damage and 6 residual heat.
+Stress = 14, crossing Damaged.
+The system gains a penalty die.
+If the pilot cools the system (heat drops to 2), stress = 10, below Damaged.
+But the penalty die remains.
+The next hit only needs 13 more stress to reach Disabled (25), not 17.

 ### Malfunctions

-When a system triggers its **Heavy** threshold, pick a malfunction from this table (GM chooses what fits the situation and weapon type):
+When a system triggers its **Disabled** threshold, pick a malfunction from this table (GM chooses what fits the situation and weapon type):

 | Malfunction | Effect | Relevant Actions |
 |-------------|--------|-------------------|